Why It Works

 A michelada, when made well, is one of the most refreshing and bracingly flavorful summer beer drinks out there.
 It's made from a mixture of cold light beer, fresh lime juice, hot sauce, and a savory ingredient like Worcestershire sauce, and the secret is all in striking the right balance.
 This version goes for a bold acidity and noticeable heat, but you can play with the ratios to get it just the way you like it.
 Some recipes also call for tomato juice, which can sometimes be good, but we've found the most solid basic renditions omit it.

-Tajín or other chili-salt blend (optional; see note)
+Tajín or other chile-salt blend (optional; see note)

 Kosher or sea salt